jic-dtool/dservercore/SPEC.rst

 - An admin user can grant a user permissions on a base URI
 - The lookup server should be able to manage authorisation itself
 - The lookup server should be able to delegate authorisation to an LDAP server
-- As well as the API the lookup server will have a basic web (HTML) interface allowing standard users to list and search for datasets
+- As well as the API the lookup server will have a web (HTML) interface allowing standard users to list and search for datasets

 Suggested routes